Toddlers: Your Game Plan for the Terrific Twos

-- Keeping your child safe as she explores.
+- Keep your child safe as she explores.

-- Giving up some control so he can develop some mastery over his world.
+- Give up some control so he can develop some mastery over his world.

 What toddlers need from their parents:

 Your toddler already knows there are lots of limits and things she can't control.
-Now she needs to learn that there are things she is in charge of, such as her own body, and she needs to experience herself as competent and powerful, able to get her needs and desires met.
+Now she needs to learn that there are things she is in charge of, such as her own body (at least mostly), and she needs to experience herself as competent and powerful, able to get her needs and desires met.

 Toddlers are beginning to grasp that it's a big world out there.
 Even their own feelings seem overwhelming to them at times.
-They need the reassurance that the parent is in charge and can keep them safe -- from the world, and from their own big feelings and lack of self control.
+They need the reassurance that the parent is in charge and can keep them safe -- from the world, as well as from their own big feelings and lack of self control.

-so he feels less out of control and pummeled by circumstance ("After lunch it's nap time, and then we'll drive to Grandma's.")
-Toddlers need to know what to expect and do better with a definite routine.
+...so he feels less out of control and pummeled by circumstance ("After lunch it's nap time, and then we'll drive to Grandma's.")
+Toddlers need to know what to expect and they do better with a definite routine.
 Talking about the flow of time and the order of events also helps develop your child's prefrontal cortex, which is the executive function of the brain.

 Gameplan for a Fun Toddlerhood: